crukci-bioinformatics/ampliconseq/README.md

 The configuration file will normally contain a subset of the parameters specified in the [`nextflow.config`](nextflow.config) found at the top level of the [GitHub repository](https://github.com/crukci-bioinformatics/ampliconseq).
-[`nextflow.config`](nextflow.config) contains the default settings that are overridden by the configuration file specified with the `-config` option when running the pipeline.
+[`nextflow.config`](nextflow.config) contains the default settings, some or all of which are overridden by the configuration file specified with the `-config` option when running the pipeline.

 ## <a name="reference_data">Reference data</a>